Barkinsons/Secure-Internet-Poker/README.md

 ### Public Key Cryptography

 The **Server** uses 2048-bit RSA keys to provide digital signature.
-Digital Signatures are generated using SHA1 hashes.
+Digital Signatures are generated using SHA256 hashes.
 See ```mydigitalsignature.py``` for the generation and verification of digital signatures.
 Additionally, the server uses its RSA key for securely exchanging session keys between client and server.
-See ```Client.send_hello()``` in client.py and ```Server.accept_players()``` in server.py for specific detail on session key exhange.
+Before the session key is formally used a challenge response is performed.
+See ```Client.send_hello()``` and ```Client.challenge_response()``` in client.py and ```Server.accept_players()``` in server.py for specific details on session key exhange.

-**Clients** have the choice of either using 2048-bit RSA or 2048-bit DSA keys for digital signing.
+**Clients** have the choice of either using a 2048-bit RSA or DSA key for digital signing.
 Again, see ```mydigitalsignature.py``` for more details on digital signing.

 ### Symmetric Cryptography

 After key exchange between the client and server, the 128-bit session key is used to both encrypt and decrypt messages on both sides.
-The chosen cipher for encryption/decryption is AES with GCM block cipher mode.
+Before The chosen cipher for encryption/decryption is AES with GCM block cipher mode.
 See ```message.py``` for specific details on how messages are formulated and encrypted/decryped.

 ## Closing remarks